CarBikeBhp

 European Union: Zero Emission by 2035 Roadmap

-The EU is pushing hard for a green future with:
+The European Union is pushing aggressively toward a green automotive future with:

-• Ban on new petrol/diesel car sales by 2035
+• A ban on new petrol and diesel car sales by 2035

 Impact:

-European automakers like Volkswagen, BMW, and Renault are accelerating EV production and phasing out ICE models.
+European automakers such as Volkswagen, BMW, and Renault are accelerating EV development while gradually phasing out internal combustion engine (ICE) models.

 U.S. Clean Car Regulations & IRA Incentives